 Any changes to the policy will be brought to the attention of all staff, either by circulating electronically or at an OPCC training day.

 Review Period

-This policy will be subject to review to reflect any amendments to OPCC rules, or changes in legislation and working practices on a 2 yearly basis.
+This policy will be reviewed every 4 years as a minimum or when amendments to OPCC rules, or changes in legislation and working practices are identified.

 Appendices

 Appendix 1 – Legal definitions and guidelines for reporting irregularities